robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

   	> If you see a **Get Started** button; you'll answer **No** when prompted if Config is enabled when launching the CloudFormation template.

-## Deploy the CloudFormation Template
+## Deploy the CloudFormation template

 To initiate the scenario and configure your environment you will need to run the module 1 CloudFormation template: